robertasdvarionas/Marketing-Analytics-EDA/README.md

     Marital_Status varchar(50);
 ```

-2. Replaced the '1' values to their appropriate entry and '0' values to NULL.
+2. Replaced the '1' values to their appropriate entry and put the resulting values into one categorical column.

 ```sql